Liangyushi/MiRGraph/README.md

 1. File 'dataCombine_negall.pkl' used as the input of model with network.
 2. File 'dataSplit_negall.pkl' used as the input of model without network.
 ### Training Model
-1. After configuring the environment, directly run the .py file in the **train** folder:
+1. After configuring the environment, directly run the .py file in the **./scenario 1/train/** folder:
 - running file 'HGT_BiLSTM_gpu_mlp.py' to train **HGT_BiLSTM**.
 - running file 'HGT_linkloader.py' to train **HGT**.
 - running file 'RGCN_BiLSTM_gpu_directDot.py' to train **MRMTI**.